 Fields of AI

-Data labeling can be used for any type of data: images, videos, audio, and text.
-At LYD, we offer annotation services in two major fields of AI: Computer Vision (CV) that mostly works with image and video data, and Natural Language Processing (NLP), which focuses on texts with addition of audio data.
+Data annotation in AI can be used for any type of data: images, videos, audio, and text.
+At LYD, we offer annotation services in two major fields of AI: Computer Vision (CV) that mostly involves image and video labeling use cases, and NLP data labeling (Natural Language Processing), which focuses on texts with addition of audio data.
 Let's take a brief look at what both of these fields can offer you.

 A picture is worth a thousand words.
 That's one reason why people are keen to teach the machines to understand the visual content.
 We love our images and videos because it's easy for humans to understand what we see.
 However, computers don't share this feature with us.
-In order for an AI to see the world how we see it, it's necessary to show the machine thousands of examples and let it learn.
+In order for an AI to see the world how we see it, it's necessary to show the machine thousands of examples and let it learn with the help of computer vision services.
 That's why human annotators use such types of annotation as bounding boxes and polygons to identify the object, show its shape and track its position in space.

 As the name suggests, this field of AI aims to explain the language of people to the machines.
 People communicate in their naturally developed languages (as opposed to the artificial computer languages).
-Through text or audio recordings, machines learn to identify the variety of meanings.
+Through text or audio recordings, machines learn to identify the variety of meanings through expert NLP services.
 Audio-to-text transcription is an easy example: you take a recording of a speech and turn it into text.
 Intent and sentiment analysis is a more complicated type of annotation.
-It relies on the machine determining what mood the text has and what purpose the author of the text pursues.Fun fact: the volume of text information is much larger than the amount of image/video data.
+It relies on the machine determining what mood the text has and what purpose the author of the text pursues.[Fun fact: the volume of text information is much larger than the amount of image/video data.
 Despite this, CV is a more popular field for both developers and users.
-And it's only natural: CV is visual and spectacular while NLP requires hard work and is at times more complicated and tedious in terms of the labeling process.
+And it's only natural: CV is visual and spectacular, while NLP requires hard work and is at times more complicated and tedious in terms of the labeling process.]

 So What Does a Data Labeler Do?

-Now you understand what types of data can be labeled and how the annotation process works.
-In this process, the leading role is played by a data labeler, a human professional who manually arranges and labels your data by adding tags to each piece.
+Now you understand what types of data can be labeled and how to label data for machine learning.
+In this complex process of data annotation, the leading role is played by a data labeler, a human professional who manually arranges and labels your data by adding tags to each piece.

 The role of a human labeler cannot be overlooked.
 As we've mentioned before, labeled datasets are used in supervised machine learning models.
 The name indicates that there is human supervision that helps the machine to get through the training process.
 Why human supervision?
 Because there are tasks that are easy for us but hard for the machines.
 For example, facial recognition is a simple task that even our babies can do.
 But for the computers to discern between different people, a lot of training has to be done.
 And that's why we need human annotators.